 Figure 3 shows the cumulative incident rate of progressive TR grade and/or abnormal TRPG from 1.3% in the first year to 18.4% in the sixth year in the study cohort.

-Univariate and multivariate Cox regression analyses of predictors of progressive post-implant TR
+Univariable and multivariable Cox regression analyses of predictors of progressive post-implant TR

 Clinical outcomes of the study patients

-Univariate and multivariate Cox regression analyses of predictors of HF hospitalization
+Univariable and multivariable Cox regression analyses of predictors of HF hospitalization